Megaemce/AnnoyScript/Passing custom class object to web worker.md

 }
 ```

-How pleasantly surprising it was to discover that suddenly methods working on the `layers` array couldn't access some of the methods from the `Layer` class.
+How _pleasantly_ surprising it was to discover that suddenly methods working on the `layers` array couldn't access some of the methods from the `Layer` class.

-After many hours of debugging, I discovered [this GitHub question](https://stackoverflow.com/questions/7704323/passing-objects-to-a-web-worker) and realized that, unlike every other time, the fault was not on my side this time.
+After many hours of debugging, I discovered [this GitHub question](https://stackoverflow.com/questions/7704323/passing-objects-to-a-web-worker) and realized that, unlike every other time, the fault was not on my side.

 The issue lay within the web worker messaging system.

 > [!IMPORTANT]
-> If your custom class contains something more then just properties then buckle your seatbelt Dorothy, 'cause they are going bye-bye![^2].
+> If your custom class contains something more then just properties then _buckle your seatbelt Dorothy, 'cause they are going bye-bye!_[^2].
 The structured cloning algorithm used by web worker message system will ignore all of yours:
 >
 > -   property descriptors
 > -   decorators